lawrence-forooghian/website/site/notes/index.md

 - maybe be a handy thing to send someone a link to once in a while when I need to explain something
 - give me a starting point when people ask me what I’ve been doing / thinking about recently, which I am terrible at answering

-Over time I'll transfer some notes from the depths of my file system to here.

 ## Contents

 {% assign has_posts = false %}